diablourbano/HobbesUI/README.md

 yarn install hobbesui --dev
 ```

-_note: if you want to use it with react-navigation v2 please use [v0.0.1](https://github.com/diablourbano/hobbesui/tree/v0.0.1)_

 ## Configuration
 Because mobile environment is different from web, we can’t think of a solution like this in terms like storybook or styleguidist - or any similar tool - do.